philip-L/AlgoTrading/README.md

 Files used to do analyses:

 - PersonalFinance.ipynb -> main notebook for Udacity course (FILE FOR UDACITY)
-- Playground.ipynb -> testing things
+- playground.ipynb -> testing things
 - main.py -> driver for stockplotter.py / stockscanner.py (classes in progress for algorithmic trading & portfolio tracking)
 - info.txt -> to print stock info to file for a record